The-Men-Who-Tread-On-The-Tigers-Tail/polybar_config/README.md

 Also to setup the lock, logout.. actions and the menu used is rofi.
 (Btw. there is also a rose pine theme for rofi.)

+You also have to setup your own mpd server and client..

 And here is the dawn version:

 ![Screenshot](./assets/screenshot_dawn.png)

+**Caution**: the Screenshots are not up to date.. and the dawn version is far ahead.